Skip to main content

 5. Apply a sealant or fungicidal solution to prevent future mold growth.

-See also How to Clean Mold Out of Your Car: A Complete Guide
+See also Learn How to Easily Clean Mold Off Outdoor Rug!

 What safety precautions should be taken when cleaning mold from painted wood?